niekados/my-classroom/README.md

 20. Return to the "API Library" and search for "Google Sheets API".
 21. Select "Google Sheets API" from the search results, then click "ENABLE" to enable it.

+## Setting Up the Development Environment

+1. Locate the JSON file containing your Google API credentials on your computer.
+Drag and drop it into your workspace, then rename it to "creds.json".
+2. Open the "creds.json" file and locate the "client_email" key value.
+Copy this value.
+3. Navigate to your Google Sheets, open the desired spreadsheet, and click the "Share" button in the top right corner.
+4. Paste the "client_email" key value from the "creds.json" file into the sharing settings.
+5. Ensure that the "Editor" permission is selected.
+Uncheck the "Notify people" option, then click the "Share" button.
+6. Return to your workspace and open the ".gitignore" file, which contains a list of files that should not be committed to GitHub.
+7. Add "creds.json" to the list of ignored files in the ".gitignore" file.

 ## Deployment